axbycc/axbycc.github.io/_posts/2024-3-26-Exploring-Robotic-Simulations-and-Teleoperation:-A-Dive-into-Robosuite-and-Novint-Falcon.markdown

+This is an internship report for work done starting January 2024 at Axby Technologies.
 ## Introduction

 The eventual goal for Axby Technologies is to use machine learning to train robots to perform ordinary tasks that a human could do, such as cooking a burger.
 Machine-learned behaviors offer versatility, robustness, and the ability to generalize to different environments that pre-recorded trajectories do not.
 Because of this, it is important that we are able to test the machine-learned policies in simulated environments.